-Last time we examined six monsters for any duelist.
-Today, we're upping the ante by examining a new batch of ten beasts compatible with just about any deck.
+In this article, we will be examining a batch of 10 beasts compatible with just about any deck.
 Now, are these guys all going to be seen in the modern competitive community?
 Maybe not.
 But they offer good ways to flesh out decks that haven't yet met their 40-card quota, and several still display formidable power.

-Here are some of the most versatile cards in Yu-Gi-Oh: ten monsters for any deck!
+Here are some of the most versatile cards in Yu-Gi-Oh: 10 monsters for any deck!

 10. Nimble Momonga

 Nimble Momonga isn't particularly strong, but it isn't meant to be.
 Set it face-down into Defense Position, and when it's attacked and destroyed, you'll gain 1000 Life Points plus be able to summon two more Momonga from your deck.
 These two can take further hits, regain even more Life, or be used for an Xyz or Tribute Summon if they survive the turn.